Department of Pharmaceutical Sciences Graduate Student Handbook

 Total credits 64

-Upon admission to the PhD program, students will be assigned a graduate faculty advisor who will assist students in understanding the program structure, requirements and research opportunities available.
+Upon admission to the Ph.D. program, students will be assigned a graduate faculty advisor who will assist students in understanding the program structure, requirements, and research opportunities available.
 This initial advisor is in place during the first year while students are completing their lab rotations and may or may not become the student’s dissertation advisor.
-In the second semester of the first year, the selection of a dissertation advisor will be done in conjunction with the department that aligns with the student’s interests, project needs and budgetary availability of faculty members.
+Late in the 1st semester of the first year, each student will be matched with a dissertation advisor.
+This matching will be performed by the department leadership and will take into account the student’s interests, project needs, and budgetary availability of faculty members.
+In the event that a suitable match has not been identified at the end of the 1st semester, the student will participate in additional laboratory rotations in the second semester until a match is identified.
+In the rare circumstance that a suitable match is not identified at the end of the second semester, the student may be transitioned into the MS program.

-Students are required to take three electives from the offerings available in Pharmaceutical Sciences (PHRM 680 series), or from other departments (600 level) via approval.
-Current electives in Pharm Sci include PHRM 680a: Advances in Genomic and Proteomic Methods and Applications, PHRM 680b: Targeted Drug Delivery and Gene Therapy, and PHRM 680c: Biosensors and Bioanalytical Systems.
+Students are required to take three electives from the offerings available in Pharmaceutical Sciences (PHRM 680 series), or from other departments (500/600 level) via approval.
 Some electives are offered alternate years so students are advised to check the course bulletin.
-Electives external to the department will be considered for approval on a case-by-case basis by consideration from the graduate program director.
+Electives external to the department will be considered for approval on a case by case basis by consideration from the graduate program director.

 Forming a Graduate Committee

-The student, in consultation with their dissertation advisor, will form a graduate committee with four faculty members (at a minimum).
-These members will include the dissertation advisor, who serves as the chair of the committee, and three additional faculty members, at least one of whom is a tenured or tenure-track faculty member in an external department.
-This committee must be formed by the end of the third semester.
-The committee will meet with the student during the fourth semester in the program, and annually thereafter, though may meet more frequently as needed.
+The student, in consultation with their dissertation advisor, will form a graduate committee of four faculty members.
+These members will include the dissertation advisor, who serves as the chair of the committee, and three additional faculty members.
+One of the additional faculty members is encouraged to be a tenured or tenure-track faculty member in an external department for breadth of knowledge and approaches.
+This committee must be formed by the end of the 3rd semester.
+The committee will meet with the student during the 4th semester in the program, and annually thereafter, though may meet more frequently as needed.
 An annual report (see Appendix B) must be completed and submitted to the committee one week before the annual meeting.
-The committee will evaluate the student’s academic performance, advise on elective choices in concert with the student’s interests and evaluate the student’s research progress (e.g.-updates on research progress), professional development (fellowships, awards) research output (posters, publications).)
-The annual report with a summary of each meeting will be signed by the student and committee members and submitted to the PharmSci graduate director.
+The committee will evaluate the student’s academic performance, advise on elective choices in concert with the student’s interests, and evaluate the student’s research progress (e.g.-updates on research progress, professional development (fellowships, awards), research output (posters, publications).)
+The annual report with a summary of each meeting will be signed by the student and committee members and submitted to the PharmSci graduate director, due annually by 6/1.

 Student Seminars (PHSC 600)

 Professional communication is a key skill for a successful career as a scientist, at every level.
 The seminar series is designed for all students to develop and hone these skills in a scaffolded manner.
-For the first two years, students will present a 20-25 minute seminar on either literature (year one) or their research (second year).
-Students in their third and successive years will give a one-hour seminar on their research until the time of their dissertation defense.
-Feedback (See Appendix C) will be obtained for seminars from students, staff and faculty and provided to the presenting student in a summarized and anonymous manner.
+For the first three years, students will present a 20-25 min seminar on either literature (year one) or their research (second and third years).
+Students in successive years will require a one-hour seminar on their research until the time of their dissertation defense.
+Feedback (See Appendix C) will be obtained for seminars from students, staff, and faculty and provided to the presenting student in a summarized and anonymous manner.

-Students are expected to be ‘course complete’ (with the exception of PHRM 600) after the second year.
-By October 1 of the fifth semester, students will submit a written grant proposal (in the format of F31 proposal with the abstract, specific aims page, strategy and reference sections) on a topic that differs from their primary research project.
-Defenses for all fifth-semester students will be scheduled by the department and students will defend their proposals orally to demonstrate their comprehensive knowledge in both an open (to the school/public) and closed (to their committee) session.
-A pharmaceutical sciences faculty member, other than the dissertation advisor, will serve as the chair of the comprehensive committee.
+Students are expected to be ‘course complete’ (with the exception of PHRM 600) after the 2nd year.
+By September 15st of the 5th semester students will submit a written grant proposal (in the format of an F31 proposal with the abstract, specific aims page, strategy and reference sections) on a topic that differs from their primary research project (See Appendix: ORP Guidelines).
+Students may submit the ORP as early as the summer following their G2 year.
+Defenses for all 5th semester students will be scheduled by the department and students will defend their proposals orally to demonstrate their comprehensive knowledge in both an open (to the school/public) and closed (to their committee) session.
+A Pharmaceutical Sciences faculty member, other than the dissertation advisor, will serve as the chair of the comprehensive committee (See Appendix: ORP Committee and Cover Sheet).
 This chair is to be selected by the student.
-Successful completion and defense of this proposal will confer to the student PhD candidacy status, after which students can register for one credit per semester.
-If the students do not successfully defend and complete this evaluation, feedback will be provided and a second session will be scheduled within an abbreviated timeline.
-Separate guidelines are available for the timing and format of the comprehensive evaluation.
+Successful completion (See Appendix: ORP Rubric) and defense of this proposal will confer to the student PhD candidacy status.
+If the student does not successfully defend and complete this evaluation, feedback will be provided and a second session will be scheduled within an abbreviated timeline.
+Separate guidelines are available for the timing format, and evaluation of the comprehensive evaluation.
+Students who do not successfully complete the comprehensive evaluation by the end of semester 6 are subject to dismissal from the program.

 Academic Honesty